Kakatiya dynasty: Decline

 The new arrangements did not last long.
-Taking advantage of a revolution in Delhi that saw the Khalji dynasty removed and the Punjab-born Ghiyasuddin Tughlaq installed as sultan, Prataparudra again asserted his independence in 1320.
+Taking advantage of a revolution in Delhi that saw the Khalji dynasty removed and Ghiyasuddin Tughlaq installed as sultan, Prataparudra again asserted his independence in 1320.
 Tughlaq sent his son, Jauna Khan, to defeat the defiant Kakatiya king in 1321.
 Khan's army was riven with internal dissension due to rumours of the king's death, which caused many officers to leave the army.
 This caused the siege on this occasion to last much longer — six months, rather than the few weeks that had previously been the case.
 The attackers were initially repulsed and Khan's forces retreated to regroup in Devagiri.
 Prataparudra celebrated the apparent victory by opening up his grain stores for public feasting.
 Khan returned in 1323 with his revitalised and reinforced army and, with few supplies left, Prataparudra was forced into submission after a five-month siege.
-The unprepared and battle-weary army of Orugallu was finally defeated, and Orugallu was renamed as Sultanpur.
-It seems probable, from combining various contemporary and near-contemporary accounts, that Prataparudra committed suicide near to the Narmada River while being taken as a prisoner to Delhi.
+The unprepared and battle-weary army of Orugallu was finally defeated, and Orugallu was renamed Sultanpur.
+It seems probable, from combining various contemporary and near-contemporary accounts, that Prataparudra committed suicide near the Narmada River while being taken as a prisoner to Delhi.

 Characterization

 Geography

 The Kakatiya base was the city of Orugallu in the dry uplands of northern Telangana on the Deccan Plateau.
 From there they expanded their influence into Coastal Andhra, the delta between the Godavari and Krishna rivers that feed into the Bay of Bengal.
 According to Rao and Shulman, the latter contained a high proportion of Brahmins while the former was the haunt of "peasants, artisans and warriors".
 Under the Kakatiyas, cultural innovation often began in the uplands, was refined in the lowlands and then recycled back into the Deccan.
 This bi-directional flow of cultural influences brought into being a feeling of cultural affinity between those who spoke the Telugu language where nothing of that nature had previously existed.
 The unification of the distinct upland and lowland cultures was their most significant political achievement, achieved through a process of binding many locally powerful figures in allegiance to the empire.

 The area of land under Kakatiya control reached its zenith around the 13th century CE during the rule of Ganapati Deva.
-By this time, South India and the Deccan was essentially under the aegis of four Hindu monarchies, of which the Kakatiyas were one.
+By this time, South India and the Deccan were essentially under the aegis of four Hindu monarchies, of which the Kakatiyas were one.
 The four dynasties were in a constant state of warfare with each other, with the Kakatiyas eventually exercising control from close to Anagondi in the west to Kalyani in the north-east, and down to Kanei and Ganjam district in southern Orissa.